ethersphere/swarm-guide/contents/up-and-download.rst

   curl -H "Content-Type: text/plain" --data "some-data" http://localhost:8500/bzz:/

-Once the file is uploaded, you will receive a hex string which will look similar to.
+Once the file is uploaded, you will receive a hex string which will look similar to this:

 .. code-block:: none